U.S. official: Less than $10 billion in Iranian assets would be unfrozen under nuclear deal

 WASHINGTON The White House attempted to play down the impact of the limited lifting of economic sanctions that would take place under a nuclear deal being negotiated with Iran.

-President Barack Obama's national security adviser, Susan Rice, told CNN the amount of Iranian assets that would be unfrozen under the deal would be less than $10 billion (6.2 billion pounds).
+President Barack Obama's national security adviser, Susan Rice, told CNN the amount of Iranian assets that would be unfrozen under the deal would be less than $10 billion.

 "We're talking about a modest amount of money," she said.